suffolklibraries/lgc/content/collections/events/wolseys-garden-25-10.md

         text: 'Make Play'
       -
         type: text
-        text: ', local arts organisation, are bringing their history-inspired garden.
+        text: ', local arts organisation, are bring their history-inspired garden.
 This playscape is a unique play experience for families with children under 5 to explore. '
   -
     type: paragraph
     content: